 Voting Agreement and Irrevocable Proxy.
-The Coca-Cola Company, Mr. Harrison, III and Mr. Henson, in his capacity as co-trustee of certain trusts, are also parties to a Voting Agreement dated January 27, 1989 (the "Voting Agreement").
-Pursuant to the Voting Agreement, Messrs.
-Harrison, III and Henson (as co-trustee) agreed to vote their shares of Common Stock and Class B Common Stock for a nominee of The Coca-Cola Company for election as a director to the Company's Board of Directors.
+The Coca-Cola Company and Mr. Harrison, III are also parties to a Voting Agreement dated January 27, 1989 (the "Voting Agreement").
+Pursuant to the Voting Agreement, Mr. Harrison, III agreed to vote his shares of Common Stock and Class B Common Stock for a nominee of The Coca-Cola Company for election as a director to the Company's Board of Directors.
 Additionally, The Coca-Cola Company granted an irrevocable proxy (the "Irrevocable Proxy") with respect to all shares of Class B Common Stock and Common Stock owned by The Coca-Cola Company to Mr. Harrison, III for life.
 The Irrevocable Proxy covers all matters on which holders of Class B Common Stock or Common Stock are entitled to vote other than certain mergers, consolidations, asset sales and other fundamental corporate transactions.

-Pursuant to the terms of the Voting Agreement, Mr. Harrison, III was granted the option (assignable to the Company) to purchase the shares of Class B Common Stock held by The

-Coca-Cola Company for \$38.50 per share plus an amount sufficient to give The Coca-Cola Company a 25% compounded annual rate of return from May 7, 1987 after taking into account dividends and other distributions previously received thereon.
+Pursuant to the terms of the Voting Agreement, Mr. Harrison, III was granted the option (assignable to the Company) to purchase the shares of Class B Common Stock held by The Coca-Cola Company for \$38.50 per share plus an amount sufficient to give The Coca-Cola Company a 25% compounded annual rate of return from May 7, 1987 after taking into account dividends and other distributions previously received thereon.
 This option may be exercised if the disproportionate voting rights of the Class B Common Stock are terminated for certain reasons.

 The Voting Agreement and Irrevocable Proxy terminate upon the written agreement of the parties or at such time as The Coca-Cola Company no longer beneficially owns any shares of the Company's Common Stock.
-The Irrevocable Proxy also terminates at such time as either (a) Mr. Harrison, III or certain entities controlled by him do not beneficially own the 712,796 shares of Class B Common Stock that are currently part of the holdings of the Harrison Family Limited Partnerships or (b) certain trusts holding shares of Class B Common Stock subject to the Voting Agreement do not beneficially own at least 50% of the Class B Common Stock held by them at the date of the Voting Agreement.
+The Irrevocable Proxy also terminates at such time as either

+(a) Mr. Harrison, III or certain entities controlled by him do not beneficially own the 712,796 shares of Class B Common Stock that are currently part of the holdings of the Harrison Family Limited Partnerships or (b) certain trusts holding shares of Class B Common Stock subject to the Voting Agreement do not beneficially own at least 50% of the Class B Common Stock held by them at the date of the Voting Agreement.